When life gives you lemons...make a cocktail?

 - 1 thinly sliced lemon for PRETTINESS!

-Put honey, sugar, thyme, and and 2 cups of water in a medium saucepan.
+Put honey, sugar, thyme, and and 2 cups of water in a your favorite little pot.
 Bring to a boil and simmer until honey and sugar is completely dissolved and your kitchen smells amazing.

 Let the syrup cool and pop into the fridge for 4 hours minimum.
 At this point you could just stop and enjoy yourself some thyme-honey simple syrup drizzled on whatever needs it.
 If that's the case, put it into a little jar for easy deployment.
-I knew I wanted to make two big bottles of lemonade, so I just split the syrup between two of these awesome 1liter flip top bottles and stuck them in the door of the fridge.
+To make two big bottles of lemonade, split the syrup between two of these awesome 1liter flip top bottles and stick them in the door of the fridge.

 Slice and juice your lemons!
 Once you've squeezed them, you can use old lemon halves for cool stuff like: polishing up brass or copper (just dip the end in salt and rub'n'buff away), or let them soak in vinegar for a few weeks for another all-natural all-purpose cleanser, cover them with salt in a jar to make preserved lemons, or take a page from Aspiring Tea Spokesperson Jim and send one whizzing down your garbage disposal to make it lemony fresh.

 Once your lemons are juiced, strain out the seeds (feel free to add some of the pulp back in if, like me, you're a pulpy gal).
-When the syrup is cooled, add water and lemon juice.
+When the syrup is cooled, add water (sparkling or still, your call) and lemon juice.